My goal in this article is to ensure you live up to your epic potential.

-Perhaps the greatest testament to this community is the fact that we have several groups and programs run by Ninjas, for Ninjas (just like FUBU!).
+Perhaps the greatest testament to this community is the fact we have several groups and programs run by Ninjas, for Ninjas.

-If you’re looking to create an artisanal fitness business, creating a strong culture is important.
-This is achieved via a relentless focus on customer service, empowering your clients to co-create the culture, and by listening closely to their kudos and jeers.
+Culture is crucial to a successful artisanal fitness business.
+You achieve it with a relentless focus on customer service, empowering your clients to co-create the culture, and by listening closely to their kudos and jeers.

-Perhaps the most important element in building a kick ass business is being authentic.
-This requires courage; you have to own whatever is unique about you.
-Invariably, people will think your nuts.
+Authenticity is perhaps the most important element in building a kick-ass business.
+This requires courage.
+You have to own whatever is unique about you.
+Invariably, people will think you’re nuts.

-They provided a bridge from the bodybuilding world to more progressive training protocols, they wrote articles for T-Nation, and a generation of young men who loved sports got better and faster results.
+Most of them are still around, and for good reason.
+They’re super-smart, and they did a lot to move our young industry forward by providing a bridge from the bodybuilding world to more progressive training protocols.
+A generation of young men who loved sports got better and faster results.

-These pioneers brought these new rules of lifting to a new demographic.
-Yes, many of them also wrote for T-Nation, and many of them did in fact find a way to be strong and jacked, but they spoke to (and as) the guys who got picked on in high school.
-And another broad swath of young men was inspired that they too could achieve their fitness goals.
+They brought new ideas about training to a new demographic.
+Yes, many of them were strong and jacked, like the strength coaches they learned from, but they also spoke like the kids who got picked on in high school.
+And they convinced an audience of their follow nerds that they too can achieve their fitness goals.

-I want to be clear, I’m not suggesting finding a gimmick per se.
-Your extra special “something” is the love child of whatever is unique about you (and your team) and whatever niche you’re looking to serve.
+To be clear, I’m not suggesting finding a gimmick per se.
+Your extra-special “something” is the love child of whatever is unique about you and your team and whatever niche you’re looking to serve.

 If it’s not authentic, it’s not gonna work.

-What is different about YOU?
-What is YOUR story?
+What’s different about you?
+What’s your story?
 What do you and you alone have to offer the world?
-How are you going to imbibe the most progressive strategies in training and make something new?
+How are you going to incorporate the most progressive training strategies into something new?

 Figure out what makes you unique.
-Take the time to be specific about what type of person you love most.
-Then let this shine through in every piece of marketing, every training cue, and every choice of decoration in your space.
+Be specific about what type of person you love most.
+Then let this shine through in every piece of marketing, every training cue, and every design choice.

 As Seth Godin has noted, the Industrial Age is over.
 We are all artists now.

-I think if anything really sets MFF apart from some of our competitors, it’s a willingness to lean into the discomfort and go our own way.
+If anything truly sets MFF apart from most of our competitors, it’s a willingness to lean into the discomfort and go our own way.